 What’s considered “legal advice” is important, as it determines what communication is protected under the attorney-client privilege.

-Note: this is a hypothetical and any similarities to actual persons named Bob or Silverman is purely coincidental.
-Bob goes to Attorney Silverman to come into compliance with his offshore accounts.
-Attorney Silverman convinces Bob to let him handle the entire process, including the tax returns, on the basis that all communications will be privileged.
+Bob goes to Attorney Joe Blow to come into compliance with his offshore accounts.
+Attorney Joe Blow convinces Bob to let him handle the entire process, including the tax returns, on the basis that all communications will be privileged.

-Silverman then requests Bob to provide his foreign bank account statements and to fill out an organizer.
-Bob forgets to include a Swiss account.
+Joe Blow then requests Bob to provide his foreign bank account statements.
+Bob forgets to provide statements for a Swiss account.

-Two years later, the IRS audits Bob and summons Silverman to provide all records and documents relating to Bob’s tax returns.
-Silverman claims the documents are protected by attorney-client privilege.
+Two years later, the IRS audits Bob and summons Joe Blow to provide all records and documents relating to Bob’s tax returns.
+Joe Blow claims the documents are protected by attorney-client privilege.
 The IRS asserts that tax return preparation does not require a law license, and therefore is not considered legal advice.

 The circuits are split on this issue.
-While a small minority do recognize attorney-client privilege when tax preparation is provided in connection with significant legal advice, most courts believe that the preparation of income tax returns are never legal advice.
+While a small minority do recognize attorney-client privilege when tax preparation is provided in connection with significant legal advice, many courts have held that the preparation of income tax returns are not legal advice.

 In fact many courts have held that when an attorney prepares a return and provides it to a 3rd party (e.g., the IRS), it creates a subject-matter waiver of all communications.
 That means all your communications with your attorney relating to that tax period and tax return are now non-privileged!